 Who will star in Peaky Blinders series six?

-Leading man Cillian Murphy will once again reprise his role as the infamous Tommy Shelby while Helen McCrory and Paul Anderson will also return in their roles as Polly Gray and Arthur Shelby respectively.
+Leading man Cillian Murphy will once again reprise his role as the infamous Tommy Shelby while Paul Anderson will also return in his role Arthur Shelby.

 Finn Cole will also star as Michael Gray and Sophie Rundle returns as Ada Thorne.
 The director, Anthony Byrne, also revealed that a new female character would be joining the cast for series six, telling Digital Spy: "There's a great female character who is new, who is pretty dark.
 I haven't seen a character like her in Peaky before... she certainly gives Tommy a run for his money."